uulasb/AIMathSolver/README.md

 ## Note

 This is a private project created specifically for educational purposes.
 Please use responsibly and ensure it complements rather than replaces learning.

+## Support

+If you encounter any issues or have questions, feel free to reach out for help!

 ## Contact